ZongyueQin/HLSyn/README.md

-# Towards a Comprehensive Benchmark for FPGA Targeted High-Level Synthesis
+# Towards a Comprehensive Benchmark for High-Level Synthesis Targeted to FPGAs

 ## Description